-The following table sets forth information regarding our executive officers as of March 31, 2015.
+The following table sets forth information regarding our executive officers as of March 31, 2016.

-Name Michael Raab Age Position(s) Michael Raab 50 President, Chief Executive Officer and Director Jeremy Caldwell, Ph.D.
-46 Executive Vice President and Chief Scientific Officer Mark Kaufmann 47 Chief Financial Officer David Rosenbaum, Ph.D.
-54 Senior Vice President, Drug Development Elizabeth Grammer, Esq.
-51 Vice President and General Counsel
+Name Age Position(s) Michael Raab 51 President, Chief Executive Officer and Director Jeremy Caldwell, Ph.D.
+47 Executive Vice President and Chief Scientific Officer Mark Kaufmann 48 Chief Financial Officer Paul Korner, MD, MBA 50 Executive Vice President and Chief Medical Officer Elizabeth Grammer, Esq.
+52 Senior Vice President and General Counsel David Rosenbaum, Ph.D.
+55 Senior Vice President, Drug Development

 Michael Raab has served as our President and Chief Executive Officer and a director since March 2009.
-From 2002 to 2009, Mr. Raab was a partner at New Enterprise Associates, or NEA, a venture capital firm, specializing in healthcare investments focusing on the biotechnology and pharmaceutical sectors.
+From 2002 to 2009, Mr. Raab was a partner at NEA, where he focused on investments in the biotechnology and pharmaceutical sectors.
 Prior to joining NEA, Mr. Raab spent 15 years in commercial and operating leadership roles in the biotech and pharmaceutical industries.
-He was Senior Vice President, Therapeutics and General Manager of the Renal Division at Genzyme Corporation, a biotechnology company.
-Mr. Raab also spent two years with Genzyme's Diagnostic products and services division.
-Before Genzyme, Mr. Raab held business development and sales and marketing positions at Repligen Corporation, a life sciences company, and Bristol-Myers Squibb Company, a biopharmaceutical company.
+He was Senior Vice President, Therapeutics and General Manager of the Renal Division at Genzyme.
+Mr. Raab also spent two years with Genzyme's diagnostic products and services division.
+Before Genzyme, Mr. Raab held business development and sales and marketing positions at Repligen Corporation, a life sciences company, and Bristol-Myers Squibb Company.
+Mr. Raab is currently a director of Amicus Therapeutics, Inc. (NASDAQ: FOLD).
+Mr. Raab currently serves as a member of the board of directors of the California Life Sciences Association, a non-profit trade association serving the life science industry in California, and as a member of the Emerging Companies Section Governing Board of the Biotechnology Industry Organization.
 Mr. Raab received a B.A. from DePauw University.